We are witnessing the highest number of people being displaced from their homes since World War II.

-Five interviews were conducted to gain some human centered insight into the topic of refugees and volunteering; three empathy interviews with local residents, one former refugee (now US citizen) and a program manager at a local refugee centre.
+Five empathy interviews were conducted to gain insight into the topics of volunteering and refugees.
+I was fortunate enough to speak with a former refugee (now US citizen), a program manager at a local refugee centre, and three local residents.
 A summary of my findings can be seen here.

-Three personas were generated to address the needs and desires across the issues; the Refugee, the volunteer and the non-profit employee.
+From these insights, three personas were generated to address the varying needs and desires of the users; the Refugee, the volunteer and the non-profit employee.

-With the drive to identify key concerns for a new arrival, what resulted was a list of recommendations before moving into the define stage.
+With the focus of identifying key concerns for the new arrivals, a list of recommendations was made for moving into the next stage.

 1:1 support for a family or individual